-The KU MPA offers 2 tracks:
+The KU MPA offers two options:

 The mission of the doctoral program in the KU School of Public Affairs and Administration is to provide advanced graduate education in theory and research in order to prepare students for academic and research careers in public administration, as well as professional careers in advanced practice of public administration.

 KU's public administration doctoral students are expected to:

 - Assist in research being conducted by a public administration faculty member;